networknt/light-doc/content/en/tutorial/rest/openapi/petstore/metrics.md

 reviewed: true
 ---

-In the previous step, we have explored how to send logs to a centralized server so that activity across multiple services can be viewed on the same screen.
+In the previous steps, we have explored how to send logs to a centralized server so that activity across multiple services can be viewed on the same screen.
 In this step, we are going to set up metrics from the `petstore` to send it to InfluxDB and then subsequently viewed from Chronograf UI.

 To start InfluxDB, Chronograf and Kapacitor, a docker-compose file will be used from the light-docker repository.